 Phylum: Arthropoda Class: Arachnida

 Most people will have some reaction to the mere mention of the word, ranging from simple interest to complete abhorrence.
-Yet these strange creatures play a most important role as predators of noxious insects.
+Yet these fascinating creatures play a most important role as predators of noxious insects.
 The vast majority of spiders are not dangerous to people, and help prevent the insect world from reaching plague proportions.

 Arachnids, have 8 jointed legs (insects have 6), and their bodies are divided into 2 sections, the cephalothorax and the abdomen.